-Patients undergoing knee replacement surgery at Houston Methodist who received an antibiotic injection directly in the bone were dramatically less likely to experience a postoperative infection than those who received it in the vein, according to a new retrospective review.
+In 2021, a pivotal Houston Methodist study published in The Bone and Joint Journal found that patients undergoing knee replacement surgery who received vancomycin injections directly in the bone were dramatically less likely to experience a postoperative infection than those who received it in the vein.

-The study found more than six times as many periprosthetic joint infections (PJI) in total knee arthroplasty patients who got vancomycin by intravenous administration than those who got the drug by intraosseous (IO) administration.
+The 2021 study found more than six times as many periprosthetic joint infections (PJI) in total knee arthroplasty patients who received the antibiotic by intravenous administration than those who received it by intraosseous administration.

 Incidence of PJI at a minimum 90-day follow-up was 1.4% in the IV group, compared to 0.22% in the IO group, a statistically significant difference.
-Slightly more of the 1,060 patients reviewed in the study were treated by IV than IO.
+Slightly more than half of the 1,060 patients reviewed in the study were treated by IV.

 Eight patients in the IV arm developed an infection, compared to one in the IO arm.

 Both groups of patients received the antibiotic in combination with a first-generation cephalosporin to prophylactically guard against PJI, which occurs in up to 2% of all total knee arthroplasties nationwide.

 "Infection in knee replacement surgery is a devastating complication," Dr. Incavo says.
 "It involves multiple surgeries and hospitalizations.
 It's life-changing because it takes at least six to 12 months to get over it and sometimes even results in above-the-knee amputation."

 In conjunction with stringent infection control procedures and education efforts preceding, during and after surgery, the prophylactic use of vancomycin has been adopted by some orthopedic surgeons to address the "not insignificant portion of bacteria which are not sensitive to a cephalosporin but are sensitive to vancomycin," according to Dr. Incavo.